Art Connoisseur: 2008: two-year-old season

 Art Connoisseur was ridden in all of his races as a two-year-old by Jamie Spencer.
 On his racecourse debut he started 100/30 second favourite for a five furlong maiden race at Leicester Racecourse on 3 April.
 After racing in second place he took the lead approaching the final furlong and went clear of his five rivals to win by three and a quarter lengths.
 Two weeks later the colt started 11/10 favourite for a minor race over the same distance at Newmarket Racecourse.
 He took the lead a furlong out and won by two and a quarter lengths from Servoca and ten others, although, as on his debut, he hung to the right in the closing stages.

 On 17 June Art Connoisseur was moved up in class and distance for the Group Two Coventry Stakes over six furlongs at Royal Ascot.
-The Mick Channon-trained Orizaba ahead of Himalya with Art Connoisseur the 8/1 third choice in an eighteen-runner field.
+The Mick Channon-trained Orizaba ahead of Himalaya with Art Connoisseur the 8/1 third choice in an eighteen-runner field.
 After being restrained towards the rear of the field he made rapid progress in the last quarter mile and took the lead inside the final furlong.
 Despite hanging right yet again he was "soon in full control" and won by two and a quarter lengths and a short head from Intense Focus and Lord Shanakill (later to win the Prix Jean Prat).

 In July he was sent to Ireland for the Group One Phoenix Stakes at the Curragh and started favourite against four Irish-trained runners.
 He stayed on from the rear of the field but sustained his first defeat as he was beaten into second place by Mastercraftsman with Bushranger (later to win the Prix Morny and the Middle Park Stakes) in third.
 In August the colt started second favourite for the rescheduled Gimcrack Stakes which was run at Newbury Racecourse after the York meeting was abandoned.
 He tracked the leaders before fading in the last quarter mile and finished eighth of the twelve runners behind Shaweel.
 He sustained a minor crack to his cannon bone in the race and missed the rest of the season.